0xa-at/website/_content/events/security.md

 image: /images/event_header/security.jpg

 location: JKU Linz, Open Innovation Center
 description: Join us at JKU on June 5th, starting at 18:30, for an exciting evening dedicated to the fascinating world of Cyber Security.
-Our event is hosted at and in cooperation with the LIT - Open Innovation Center and aims to bridge the gap between theoretical concepts and practical appli
+Our event is hosted at and in cooperation with the LIT - Open Innovation Center and aims to bridge the gap between theoretical concepts and practical applications.